isabella232/experience-manager-headless-adaptive-forms.en/help/troubleshooting.md

 1. Completely [remove present installations of Node.JS](https://khushwantsehgal.wordpress.com/2022/06/28/how-to-remove-node-js-completely-from-windows-10/) from your environment.

-1. Install the supported version of [Node.JS and NPM](setup-development-environment.md).
+1. Install Node.JS 16.13.0 or later with NPM.

 1. Reboot your machine.